Total Workforce Management | Managing Christmas Stress In The Workplace

 Any form of good management comes with its own form of open door policy; communication between and across all levels of an organisation is paramount.
-And staff knowing that support is there when they might need it should be part of your total workforce management, remind your staff of this as we approach the festive period, so that you can help them to manage their workplace stress accordingly.
+And staff knowing that support is there when they might need it should be part of your total workforce management, remind your staff of this as we approach the festive period so that you can help them to manage their workplace stress accordingly.

 Try to create a good balance between the festive fun and games and work in the workplace in the lead up to Christmas.
-It’s easy for teams to get carried away with the festivities, and if management are partaking or encouraging these activities then it’s even easier.
+It’s easy for teams to get carried away with the festivities, and if management is partaking or encouraging these activities then it’s even easier.
 You don’t want these festivities to cause your workforce more stress in dragging them away from their projects.
-In an attempt to encourage the festive spirit but still retain control and create a productive, organised and stress free workforce in the countdown to Christmas, planning and balance is necessary.
+In an attempt to encourage the festive spirit but still retain control and create a productive, organised and stress-free workforce in the countdown to Christmas, planning and balance is necessary.
 Lay out the festivities which will be taking place early on, so that if employees are eager to take part in the office fun and games, they can chisel out some time in their schedule in advance.

-Benefiting from your forward planning and your thoughtful total workforce management, your employees should have their workload in hand, however the demands of the Christmas period may still be causing some stress.
+Benefiting from your forward planning and your thoughtful total workforce management, your employees should have their workload in hand, however, the demands of the Christmas period may still be causing some stress.
 Are you able to either introduce or increase the flexible hours or remote working allowances to help your staff out over the festive period?
 They’ll appreciate the extra effort around such a busy time and you may even find that deadlines are met more swiftly!